fcaravana/android-app/README.md

 $ ln -s ../app/ app
 ```

-### The '/server' folder has http running on port 8080, with the available routes on express.js:
+### The 'server' folder has http running on port 8080, with the available routes on express.js:

 ```sh
 $ cd server